Grunet/a11y-analytics-demo-extension/README.md

 # a11y-analytics-demo-extension

 A demo for how this could work, similar in spirit to the Google Analytics and OpenTelemetry ones

+Based in part off of [Eric Bailey's excellent overview of Operating System and Browser Accessibility Display Modes](https://www.a11yproject.com/posts/operating-system-and-browser-accessibility-display-modes/)

 ## Local Development